 • Ruined blackhouses, the village remnants at Hirta, and the restored church and school offer a poignant glimpse into life in St. Kilda

-Trips with Sea Harris depart from Leverburgh harbour in the early morning and return late in the evening providing a full day of amazing adventure.
+Trips with St Kilda Sea Tours usually depart from Leverburgh harbour in the early morning around 07:30/08:00 and return around 19:00/19:30 in the evening providing a full day of amazing adventure on the high seas, weather dependant.
+Book early as the boats get booked up quickly.